Yircas/CIFAR10-image-classifier/README.md

 3. Activate your created environment with "conda activate cifar10-image-classifier"

 ## Use
-All the important code is currently inside classifier.ipynb.
+- All the important code is currently inside classifier.ipynb.
 You should run all cells in order to get the project working.
+- There is also another copied tutorial from [pytorch.org](https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html) inside the "PyTorch-Tutorial"-folder.